 There are eight options for the unload command: unload database, unload table, unload schema, unload data, unload project, unload module, unload procedure, and unload procedure definition.
 Only unload the object that you have the select privilege on.
 For instance, if you have the select privilege on a table, then you can only unload the content of this table.
-Only a DBA or a SYSADM may unload the database.
+Only a user with DBA, SYSDBA or SYSADM security privilege may unload the database.